Enhancing Communications with Mindfulness

 The key to mindful communication is our non-judgemental awareness of what is happening in the moment with compassion for ourselves and others.

 Try to bring mindfulness to the next conversation you have.
-Observing thoughts, emotions and body sensations and well as bringing focus and attention to the person you are communication with.
+Observing thoughts, emotions and body sensations and well as bringing a kind and curious focus and attention to the person you are communication with.